ASU-EGR304-2025-F-206/EGR304-TechMinds/docs/07-Software-Proposal.md

 ## Software Proposal: Block Diagram, Process Diagram, and Message Structure

-This page presents the system-level overview and control logic of our team’s software proposal for the **automated curtain control system**.
-The diagrams included here illustrate the interaction between key subsystems — the **Hub Controller**, **Sensor Subsystem**, **Motor Control Subsystem**, and **User Input Logic** — and show how data and control messages flow between them during system operation.
+This page shows the system overview and control logic for our team’s **automated curtain control system**.
+The diagrams explain how the main parts — the **Hub Controller**, **Sensor Subsystem**, **Motor Control Subsystem**, and **User Input Logic** — work together and exchange data during operation.

-The **block diagram** provides a high-level structural view of how the hardware and software components are interconnected.
-The **process (flow) diagram** outlines the software’s logical flow from initialization through the main control loop, including sensor sampling, user input handling, state updates, and motor output control.
+The **block diagram** gives a general view of how the components are connected.
+The **process (flow) diagram** shows the step-by-step logic of the software, including setup, reading sensor data, checking user input, updating states, and controlling the motor.

 ---

-### 🧭 System Diagrams
+### System Diagrams

 **Embedded Block & Process Diagram (PNG):**
 ![Software Proposal Diagram](images/304SoftwareProposal.png)